|

 common name |

 This is a name commonly used by the people of an area for a particular plant.
 It is notoriously unreliable because everyone has a different name in a different language, etc. For example, I have heard Pinus sabiniana referred to as Bull Pine, Digger Pine, and Gray Pine.
 The common name index is sorted by Linux that is case sensitive and often the sorting is kinda backwards.
-Use the Google search on the front page to find your item. |
+Use the Google search at the bottom of the front page to find your item. |

 community |